-- Available for confidential discussions with other Non-executive Directors;
+- being available for confidential discussions with other non executive directors;

-- Available to shareholders if they have concerns which contact through the normal channels has failed to resolve or for which such contact is inappropriate; and
+- being available to shareholders if they have concerns which contact through the normal channels has failed to resolve or for which such contact is inappropriate; and

-- Contribute to the development of the Group’s strategy; and
+- contributing to the development of the Group’s strategy;

 The Board has established a number of standing committees to which various matters are delegated according to defined terms of reference.

 The Nomination Committee is responsible for regularly reviewing the structure, size and composition of the Board, identifying and recommending appropriate candidates for membership of the Board when vacancies arise and ensuring that effective succession planning procedures are in place for senior roles.